picked a lender via BestMoney this week

 While mortgage lenders’ requirements have grown significantly stricter in recent years, the COVID-19 pandemic has led to extremely low-interest rates on mortgages.
-Even a fraction of a percentage point can lead to thousands or tens of thousands of dollars in savings over the term of a mortgage.
+Recently, the rates have been steadily rising.

 Mortgage rates can vary widely depending on various criteria, such as your credit history and the value of your new home, along with market conditions.

 Even under normal conditions, buying a house presents challenges of one sort of another for buyers.
 Buying a house in 2023 comes with a number of challenges.

 One factor has been a dwindling supply of homes in some parts of the country.
 This stems from a combination of some sellers taking their home off the market and increased demand for homes in many areas.
 In some cases, sellers may have decided that this isn’t a good time to move, or perhaps they’ve encountered a financial situation that has led to this decision.
 Due to the pandemic, many families have decided to move out of congested urban areas and into suburban areas.
 In many cases, the lower supply and increased demand have resulted in higher prices and stiff competition.